 Fall Dazzlers: 8 Trees and Shrubs for Brilliant Autumn Color

-Leslie Land, longtime “Garden Q+A” columnist for The New York Times, is a journalist, chef, garden consultant, the author of two cookbooks, co-writer of two garden books and founder of the food, garden and foraging blog In Kitchen and Garden.
+Leslie Land, longtime “Garden Q+A” columnist for The New York Times, was a journalist, chef, garden consultant, author of two cookbooks, co-writer of two garden books and founder of the food, garden and foraging blog In Kitchen and Garden.

 For those of us of a certain age, it’s impossible to think about planting for fall color without this song as a soundtrack.
 But that doesn’t mean our choice of trees and shrubs has to be equally clichéd; there’s a lot more to it than maples, lovely though they may be.

 I’ve been building a life list of unusual fall dazzlers ever since I started gardening, decades ago.
 Until last year, however, I was more or less content to just admire (rather than plant these trees in my own landscape).
 Living in the Northeast makes it easy to gorge on eye candy planted by someone else, especially if you spend a lot of time on the road during leaf-peeping season.
 But then last fall around this time, I finally took the plunge and bought a sourwood tree.

 I’d been wanting one for years but had resisted, mindful of a severe shortage of empty garden space that called out for a tree.
 Then, overwhelming temptation: a nicely shaped specimen — on sale, no less.
 The spot it now occupies wasn’t exactly needy, but it was open to enhancement.